A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: ADAPTOR 's Architecture

 \subsection{Bias Add Unit}

-There are three \textit{Bias\_add} units for adding biases to the query ($Q$), key ($K$), and value ($V$) matrices and the outputs of the three feedforward networks.
-Three units are used because the HLS function definition corresponding to a unit takes arrays of different dimensions as inputs and generates arrays of different dimensions as outputs.
-One of the units used after feedforward networks contains the ReLU activation function.
-Algorithm~\ref{ba1_alg}, \ref{ba2_alg} \& \ref{ba3_alg} are the operations of the three units.
+Three dedicated \textit{Bias\_add} units are employed to incorporate biases into the query ($Q$), key ($K$), and value ($V$) matrices, as well as into the outputs of the three feedforward network modules.
+Separate units are necessary because the corresponding HLS functions operate on arrays of differing dimensions, producing outputs with distinct shapes.
+One of the units associated with the feedforward networks additionally integrates the ReLU activation function.
+The operations performed by these units are detailed in Algorithms~\ref{ba1_alg}, \ref{ba2_alg}, and \ref{ba3_alg} of Section~\ref{sm}.